EARTH, CLIMATE, DREAMS AND THE AGE OF THE ANTHROPOCENE: The Symposium and the 2019 Book

 View the depth discussion with Stephen Aizenstat and Bonnie Bright: “Dreams and the Animated Earth” below.

-Jeffrey Kiehl, PhD, is a senior Jungian Analyst with the C.G.
+Jeffrey Kiehl, Ph.D., is a senior Jungian Analyst with the C.G.
 Jung Institute of Colorado, the Inter-Regional Society of Jungian Analysts and the International Association of Analytical Psychology.
-He is also a senior climate scientist at the National Center for Atmospheric Research and an adjunct professor at the University of California, Santa Cruz.
+He is also an adjunct professor at the University of California, Santa Cruz and an adjunct faculty member of Pacifica Graduate Institute, where he teaches a course of Ecopsychology.
 He is the author of the recent book, Facing Climate Change: An Integrated Path to the Future, which explores the various intersections between depth psychology and climate change.
-Jeffrey’s interests include exploring connections between Spirit and Matter and the role of archetypal processes in cultural transformation.
-He has led workshops on ways of connecting to the sacredness of the everyday world, including at the Einsiedeln Conference on Nature and Soul in June 2017 in Santa Fe, New Mexico.
-Jeff is also a member of the Depth Psychology Alliance Advisory Board.
+Jeffrey’s interests include exploring connections between psyche and matter, the role of archetypal processes in cultural transformation, and the use of mandalas as a source of collective healing.
+He has led workshops on ways of connecting to the sacredness of the everyday world, including at the Einsiedeln Conference on Nature and Soul in June 2017 in Santa Fe, New Mexico and at the Oregon Friends of C.G.
+Jung Society in Portland, Oregon in 2018.